A Multi-level Acoustic Feature Extraction Framework for Transformer Based End-to-End Speech Recognition: Experiments

 \section{Experiments}

-\subsection{Experimental Setups}
+\subsection{Experimental setups}

-Two public Mandarian datasets is experimented including large Mandarin read-speech corpus (AISHELL-2 \cite{du2018aishell}) and Mandarin telephone corpus (HKUST \cite{liu2006hkust}).
-The HKUST contains around 170 hours for training, 5 hours as development set from original training set and another 5 hours for evaluation.
-For AISHELL-2, we use around 1000 hour corpus from iOS device for training and then applied the official evaluation set.
+Experiments were conducted on HKUST Mandarin telephone \cite{liu2006hkust} and Librispeech \cite{panayotov2015librispeech} speech recognition tasks.
+The HKUST mandarin telephone speech corpus contains about 170 hours training data while 5 hours for the development set and 5 hours for the evaluation set.
+The size of the training set of Librispeech corpus is 1000 hours and we used two standard test sets~\cite{panayotov2015librispeech} (``test-clean'' and ``test-other'') for the evaluation.

-Input features utilize 40-dimensional filterbanks extracted from a 25ms window and shifted every 10ms, extended with delta, delta-delta as well as 3 pitches.
-Output units involve 3673 classes, containing 3642 Chinese characters, 26 English lowervase chars, 3 special labels such as noise label, the $\langle \mathrm{sos} \rangle$ label and the blank label $\langle \mathrm{BLK} \rangle$.
-To previent overfitting, data augmentations are applied in HKUST and AISHELL-2 as \cite{dong2020cif}.
-In the feature embedding process, the large-scale spectrogram $X$ is 7 times scale than the small-scale spectrogram $X'$ for HKUST and scale is set 4 for AISHELL-2.
+For both the high-resolution and low-resolution spectrograms, we used 129-dimensional features, including 120-dimensional filterbanks (static, $\Delta$ and $\Delta \Delta$) and 9-dimensional Kaldi pitch (static, $\Delta$ and $\Delta \Delta$).
+The features were computed within a 25 ms window and the window shift was 10 ms. The size of the high-resolution spectrogram input ${\rm X}_d$ was 4 times larger than the size of the low-resolution spectrogram input ${\rm X}_s$ by rescaling operation.
+In addition, we followed the ESPNet \cite{watanabe2018espnet} recipe to preprocess both corpora.

-Our experiments are based on existing recipes in the end-to-end speech processing toolkit ESPnet \cite{mehta2018espnet}.
-The baseline model contains only one large-scale stream using orignal size spectrogram as mentioned above.
-For the transformer encoder-decoder part, $d_m=256$ is used inside the transformer framework.
-In the joint CTC/Attention loss function, we set $\lambda = 0.3$.
-We train 20 epochs for HKUST Mandarin dataset and 25 epochs for AISHELL-2 dataset with $25000$ step linear warmup process.
+Our experiments were based on the existing recipes in the end-to-end speech processing toolkit ESPNet \cite{watanabe2018espnet}.
+During the network training, $d_m=256$ in equation (1) was used inside Transformer ASR model.
+For the joint CTC/Attention loss function, $\lambda = 0.3$ was used.
+We trained 20 epochs for the HKUST mandarin telephone speech recognition task and 120 epochs for the Librispeech speech recognition task.